ichdasich/bbb-privacy/README.md

 by statically configuring the external interface and disabling the stun server if the kurento system itself does not sit behind NAT.

+### Kurento client side defaults

+For client side kurento activities (listen only, screenshare, video) there is a public fallback STUN server pool which is used if the bbb-web GET fails.
+There is work on removing this default.

 # Greenlight

 ## BigBlueButton always records when recording of a room is enabled